-Henry Kissinger: Nobel-prize winning ‘warmonger’ has died at age 100
+Henry Kissinger: Nobel Prize-winning ‘warmonger’ has died at age 100

 An ‘enigmatic realist’ who fled Nazi Germany, Kissinger is remembered for ending the US war in Vietnam, opening China.

-New York, United States – Few Nobel Peace Prize winners are called warmongers, but the gravelly voiced, enigmatic diplomat Henry Kissinger was.
+New York, United States – Few Nobel Peace Prize winners are called warmongers, but the gravelly-voiced, enigmatic diplomat Henry Kissinger was.

 The contradictions of Kissinger, who died on Wednesday at home in Connecticut at age 100, do not end there.